Curricular Practical Training (CPT) for F1 Students

 Q: Do my CPT start/end dates have to be within the semester start/end dates?

 A. Yes.
 Unless you have a specific reason to extend your CPT dates or start early, your internship dates should fall within the semester.
-Contact the CISS for more information.
+For Summer CPT, CISS can authorize you to begin your internship as soon as the spring semester classes have concluded, and as late as the day before the start of the fall semester at Bentley, subject to approval by your academic department.

 Q: Does CPT affect my ability to do OPT in the future?